jakesower/spectragraph/packages/expressions/README.md

 A JavaScript expression engine for enhancing Data Prism queries with computed values and conditional logic.
 Data Prism Expressions provides a JSON-based syntax for creating dynamic where clauses and calculated select fields, extending the core querying capabilities with lightweight programmatic logic.

+It is suitable for more general applications that call for simple logic that needs to be written as JSON.
+It is inspired by the Lisp concept of code being data.

 ## Overview

 Data Prism Expressions is built around several key principles: